esctrionsit/snphub_tutorial/content/Basic_Usage/seqmaker.md

 # SeqMaker

-In this tag, you can get the sequence of samples by exchanging the mutation into the reference genome sequence.
+In this tag, you can create a consensus sequence by substituting variants based on the reference genome, and the result can be downloaded directly as FASTA file.

 ![SeqMaker tag](./../img/SeqMaker-1.jpg)